cocotb/cocotb/docs/source/pytest.rst

         sample_module.test()

-If ``toplevel`` argument is empty/non-set, plugin will use name of first test module but without ``test_*`` prefix or ``*_test`` suffix.
+If ``toplevel`` argument is empty/non-set, plugin will use the base name of the last provided source file used during compilation.
+If list of source files was not specified, it will use name of first test module but without ``test_*`` prefix or ``*_test`` suffix.
 For example, if test module was ``test_design`` then name of HDL top level design will be ``design``.